Bo Bichette and the New York Mets agree to a $126 million, 3-year contract, AP source says

 Bichette batted .311 with 18 home runs, 94 RBIs and an .840 OPS in 139 games for the Blue Jays last year.
 He homered off Shohei Ohtani in Game 7 of the World Series against the Los Angeles Dodgers.

-Bichette led the American League in hits in 2021 and again in 2022.
+Bichette led the American League in hits in 2021 and 2022.
 He finished second in the major leagues in batting average last season to Yankees slugger Aaron Judge.

-Bichette turned down a $22,025,000 qualifying offer from the Blue Jays in November, so they would receive an extra draft pick in July after the fourth round if he completes his deal with New York.
+Bichette turned down a $22,025,000 qualifying offer from the Blue Jays in November, so they would receive an extra draft pick in July after the fourth round if he completes his deal with the Mets.

+New York would forfeit its second- and fifth-highest draft picks, along with $1 million in 2027 international signing bonus pool allocation.

-He was one of the last remaining big-name hitters on the free agent market after Kyle Tucker agreed Thursday to a $240 million, four-year contract with the Dodgers.
+Bichette was one of the last remaining big-name hitters on the free agent market after outfielder Kyle Tucker spurned the Mets and agreed Thursday to a $240 million, four-year contract with the Dodgers.

 Bichette, who turns 28 in March, has spent his entire career with the Blue Jays since they selected him in the second round of the 2016 amateur draft.
 He is a .294 career hitter with 111 home runs and an .806 OPS in 748 major league games.